A Nice Place to Visit: Plot

 After robbing a pawn shop, Henry Francis "Rocky" Valentine is shot in a gunfight by a police officer as he tries to flee.
-He wakes up to find himself seemingly unharmed by the encounter as a genial elderly man named Pip greets him.
+He wakes up to find himself seemingly unharmed by the encounter as a genial, elderly white-suited man named Pip greets him.
 Pip explains that he has been instructed to guide Rocky and give him whatever he desires.
-Rocky becomes suspicious, thinking that Pip is trying to swindle him, but Pip proves to have detailed information on Rocky's tastes and hobbies.
+Rocky becomes suspicious, supposing that Pip is attempting to defraud him, but Pip proves to have detailed information about Rocky's tastes and hobbies.
 Rocky demands that Pip hand over his wallet; Pip says that he does not carry one, but gives Rocky $700 directly from his pocket and says that he can provide as much money as Rocky wants.

 Thinking that Pip is trying to entice him to commit a crime, Rocky holds him at gunpoint as the two travel to a luxurious apartment.
 Pip explains that the apartment and everything in it are free, and Rocky starts to relax and changes into an expensive suit.
-However, his suspicions rise again when a meal is brought in, and he demands that Pip taste it first to prove that it is not poisoned.
-When Pip demurs, claiming he has forgotten how to eat after not doing so for centuries, Rocky shoots him several times but finds that his bullets have no effect.
+His suspicions arise again, however, when a meal is brought in, and he demands that Pip taste it first to prove that it is not poisoned.
+When Pip demurs, claiming he has forgotten how to eat after not doing so for centuries, Rocky shoots him several times, but finds that his bullets have no effect.
 Rocky realizes that he is dead, and he concludes that he is in Heaven and Pip is his guardian angel.
-As Pip says he can have anything he wants, Rocky asks for $1 million and a beautiful woman and quickly has both requests fulfilled.
+Pip looks at him oddly but only says that Rocky can have anything he wants.
+Rocky asks for $1 million and a beautiful woman, and quickly has both requests fulfilled.